anuj-thakkar/MacroDigest/README.md

-# Daily Digest
+# MacroDigest

-**TL;DR for news.**

 ## Overview
-Daily Digest is a full-stack web app that delivers concise news summaries based on your selected topics.
+MacroDigest is a full-stack web app that delivers concise news summaries based on your selected topics.
 Users can subscribe to topics and receive daily digests tailored to their preferences.

 ## Features
 - Select your preferred news topics (choose from: Market Volatility & Options, Equities and Indexes, Macroeconomics, Regulatory & Compliance News, Alternative Assets & Innovation)